Question 1: Two Sum

 Hint 1: Data Structure A hash map (dictionary in Python) can help you look up values in O(1) time.

 Hint 3: One Pass Solution You can solve this in a single pass through the array.
-For each number, check if its complement is already in your hash map.
-If not, add the current number to the map.
+For each number, check if the other number you need (`target - current number`) is already in your hash map.
+If it's not there yet, add the current number to the map and keep going.